mcrco/obsidian/Single Variable Calculus/Fundamental Theorem of Calculus.md

 First, we define

-> [!math|{"type":"definition","number":"auto","setAsNoteMathLink":false,"title":"Primitive","label":"primitive","_index":1}] Definition 2 (Primitive).
+> [!definition] Primitive
+> %% label: primitive %%
 > Let $f$ be a function on an open interval $I$.
 A primitive $\phi$ of $f$ on $I$ is a differentiable function on $I$ with $\phi'(x)=f(x)$ for all $x \in I$.
 Not unique: $\phi \to \phi + c$.

 Now,

-> [!math|{"type":"theorem","number":"auto","setAsNoteMathLink":false,"title":"Second Fundamental Theorem of Calculus","label":"second-fundamental-theorem-of-calculus","_index":2}] Theorem 3 (Second Fundamental Theorem of Calculus).
+> [!theorem] Second Fundamental Theorem of Calculus
+> %% label: second-fundamental-theorem-of-calculus %%
 > Suppose $f,\phi$ are functions on $[a,b]$ with $f$ integrable and $\phi$ is a primitive, defined and continuous.
 Then,
 >
 > $$